binder-project/binder-docs/markdown/custom-deployments.md

 Starting the binder-build server...
 ```

-### accessing your deployment
+## monitoring your deployment

-The `binder-web` module (launched via `binder-control web start`) provides a frontend for creating/deploying binders.
+The `binder-web` module provides a frontend for creating/deploying binders.
+It will be launched alongside other services when running `binder-control start-all` and can also be launched using `binder-control web start`.
 By default, it will be launched on port 3000 of your API server.
-Make sure that the machine running `binder-web` has an externally-visible IP.
+Make sure that the machine running `binder-web` has an externally-visible IP address.

-Once the startup process has completed, your custom deployment will be accessible at `http://<machine-ip>:3000`